Belthasaran/rhplay/docs/ALERT_REPLACEMENT_TESTING.md

 All instances of `alert()` and `confirm()` have been successfully replaced with custom modal functions (`showAlert()`, `showConfirm()`, `showToastNotification()`).
 The codebase now uses consistent, Electron-friendly dialogs throughout the application.

-**Final Count**: 574 total replacements across 7 batches in `App.vue`, plus 44 additional replacements in component files (Batch 8), plus 40 additional replacements in component files (Batch 9)
+**Final Count**: 574 total replacements across 7 batches in `App.vue`, plus 99 additional replacements in component files (Batches 8-10)

 ---